 - Collection group must provide proper collection containers and accept full responsibility for disposal of waste generated

 - Only not-for-profit collection groups allowed

-Any student group sponsoring programs for local children or youth, whether on- or off-campus, must consult with OSL early in the planning process.
+Any student group sponsoring programs for local children or youth, whether on- or off-campus, must consult with SLICE early in the planning process.
 Sponsoring such programs requires prior approval due to the considerable responsibility involved.
-Please contact OSL for information on special requirements for these programs.
+Please contact SLICE for information on special requirements for these programs.
 Students should ensure programs and activities are age-appropriate.
-OSL must be consulted before youth overnight trips (on- or off-campus) or day-long conferences are planned.
+SLICE must be consulted before youth overnight trips (on- or off-campus) or day-long conferences are planned.